netgvarun2012/netgvarun2012/README.md

 - I have worked extensively on tools/libraries/APIs such as HuggingFace, OpenAI, transformers architectures, and libraries like Spacy, Numpy, Scipy, Pandas, Matplotlib, Scikit-learn, Pytorch, and Tensorflow deep learning frameworks.

-- Prior to this engagement,I have been very successful in software dev/machine learning roles and brings with him rich experience spanning more than 14 years.
+- Prior to this engagement,I have been very successful in software dev/machine learning roles and brings with him rich experience spanning more than a decade.

 - I have worked across geographies in countries like Canada, Australia, SouthKorea, the Philippines & the Middle East where he has interacted with clients as a technical consultant solving mission-critical issues as well as leading teams to deliver solutions as per their requirements.